jfmoy/jfmoy.github.io/content/resume/_index.md

 ## Summary

-Chief Technical Officer / VP of Engineering with 15 years of experience, with a proven record of designing and implementing high-performance and scalable software applications.
+Chief Technology Officer / Vice President of Engineering with over 14 years of experience, blending strategic leadership with a hands-on technical approach to drive the design and deployment of high-performance, scalable software solutions.

-Worked at C-level with early and late-stage startups, closely collaborating with other C-level executives, board members.

-Hired, led and mentored numerous high performing Engineering teams.
-Built successful performance, career and reporting frameworks for team members.
+My background in software engineering enables me to deeply understand and actively contribute to the technical work of my teams, empowering them to achieve excellence.

+Proven success in executive roles within dynamic startup environments, leveraging close collaboration with my peers, C-level executives and board members to foster business growth and technological innovation.

+Adept at assembling, leading, and mentoring diverse, high-performing engineering teams, establishing frameworks that promote team excellence and individual growth.

 ## Experience